Cape D'Aguilar: Marine Reserve

 Cape D'Aguilar is environmentally protected as part of the Cape D'Aguilar Marine Reserve.

-Sightseeings
+Sightseeing

-Common sightseeings for visitors include the Bones of Miss Willy, a whale's skeleton display mounted in front of the University of Hong Kong's Swire Institute of Marine Science.
+Common sights for visitors include the Bones of Miss Willy, a whale's skeleton display mounted in front of the University of Hong Kong's Swire Institute of Marine Science.

 The Crab's Eye is a sea cave off the Cape D'Aguilar Road, connected to the Thunder Cave.
 It is also a popular sightseeing point for tourists.

-Another popular sightseeing point is the Bokhara Battery, the remains of an artillery battery that is used during the Battle of Hong Kong.
+Another popular sightseeing point is the Bokhara Battery, the remains of an artillery battery that was used during the Battle of Hong Kong.